a327ex/www/content/posts/community_management.md

 ### Business risk

-There are also more practical reasons to consider more careful interactions with influencers, but there are slightly less interesting.
+There are also more practical reasons to consider more careful interactions with influencers, but these are slightly less interesting.
 One is that just from a business risk standpoint, if influencers are having a large effect on your game's popularity then that means the game isn't yours anymore.
 This can be both a good thing and a bad thing.

 For instance, because ARPGs are kinda niche (they aren't actually niche but they also are never going to reach Fortnite levels of popularity I don't think), streaming ARPGs is a risky thing.